apache/cloudstack-documentation/source/installguide/management-server/_nfs.rst

 The exact commands for the following steps may vary depending on your operating system version.
+The following steps asume you already have an NFS Server installed on your storage system.
+Please refer to the guide of your OS on how to install a NFS Server.

 .. warning::
    (KVM only) Ensure that no volume is already mounted at your NFS mount point.